GuildCrafts/web-development-js/_goals/283-Concept_Focus-Testing_and_TDD.md

 _Concept focus_ goals like this one have some unique characteristics.
 If this is your first time working on one, read the [Context](#context) for more information.

-In working on this goal, you'll explore concepts like:
+In working on this goal, you should explore concepts like:

 - unit, integration, and functional testing
 - test coverage
 - test-driven development
 - testing happy/sad/bad paths

-For guidance and support, look to the [Resources](#resources) provided.
+For guidance and support, start with the [Resources](#resources) provided.

 ## Context